Definition of dive in English:

 - She promised that more were coming, but for now, everyone dove in.

-- Occupy oneself suddenly and enthusiastically with (a meal, or an engrossing subject or activity): I’m not quite ready to dive into that discussionMore example sentences
+- Occupy oneself suddenly and enthusiastically with (a meal, or an engrossing subject or activity): dive into a barbecued beef burritoMore example sentences

 - They dive into the meal before she's even comfortably seated at the table.